Skip to main content

 Pipeline, Step 4: Consolidate Data and Generate LLM Prompt.
 Shows all the arrows of the extracted text regions consolidating into one arrow, leading to the LLM prompt and rules.

-All of the extracted data is consolidated into a single prompt and sent to the OpenAI MODEL_NAME.The prompt includes detailed extraction rules, ie, what to do when multiple editions are found.
+All of the extracted data is consolidated into a single prompt and sent to the active provider defined by SELECTED_MODEL_NAME.The prompt includes detailed extraction rules, ie, what to do when multiple editions are found.

 6